livecode/livecode/extensions/widgets/switchbutton/docs/guide/guide.md

 ![Switch Button widget](images/switchbutton-ios.png)

 ## Creating a Switch Button
-A Switch Button widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A switch button widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 120 38" style="display:block;margin:auto" width="auto" height="50">